signalfx/signalfx-agent/docs/monitors/prometheus-nginx-vts.md

 ## Overview

-This monitor scrapes [Prmoetheus Nginx VTS exporter](https://github.com/hnlq715/nginx-vts-exporter) metrics from a Prometheus exporter and sends them to SignalFx.
+This monitor scrapes [Prometheus Nginx VTS exporter](https://github.com/hnlq715/nginx-vts-exporter) metrics from a Prometheus exporter and sends them to SignalFx.
 It is a wrapper around the [prometheus-exporter](./prometheus-exporter.md) monitor that provides a